Our Top 20 Supplement Recommendations - IF You Should Take Any At All

 I encourage you to learn more and be curious about topics like these.
 It's easy to get misled by what "experts" have to say and take it as fact.
 But with very few exceptions, scientists with the actual credentials and research are rarely on Instagram, YouTube, or TV.
 Sure, there are people like me who are the messengers and evangelists of this sort of information.
 However, my filter may come with biases, agendas, inaccuracies, or ignorance.
 As Timothy Leary, Ben Franklin, and Socrates used to say, Question Authority.

 The sources used to support these rankings are easy to find.
 A Google search that begins with "NIH" (National Institute of Health) followed by whatever you're curious to learn about often leads you to a list of articles addressing your questions.
-ChatGPT can answer your questions and curiosities in more of a conversational manner but it's wise to ask it for its sources and fact check it.
-It's usually right but sometimes it's wrong.
+ChatGPT can answer your questions and curiosities in more of a conversational manner but it's wise to ask it for its sources and fact check those sources.
+It's often right but sometimes it's dead wrong and may even give you citations that don't have anything to do with the topic you're chatting about.

 Good luck!
 And I hope you found this interesting and made you more curious.